Certificate II in Automotive Vocational Preparation

 ACHIEVE YOUR GOALS

-- A strong pathway to continue your studies with an apprenticeship and trade qualification
+- A strong pathway to continue your studies in an apprenticeship and trade qualification

 - Automotive parts interpreter